Topic2-Gene-Regulation-Immune-Cells/ILC-cells-Team4/README.md

 conda activate data_analysis
 conda install *thepackageyouwanttoadd*
 ```
-If the installation was successfull you can now update the *enivronment.yml* via
+If the installation was successful you can now update the *environment.yml* via
 ```
 conda export --no-builds -f environment.yml
 ```
-Then commit (stating the package(s) you added) and sync the updated *enivronment.yml*.
+Then commit (stating the package(s) you added) and sync the updated *environment.yml*.

 # Project Task Checklist